karstenda/loro-protocol/packages/loro-websocket/README.md

   - Retry cadence: attempts start ~500 ms after the first unexpected close and double on each failure (1 s, 2 s, 4 s, …) up to a 15 s ceiling.
 A successful connection resets the backoff to the 500 ms starting point.
   - The timer is canceled when the environment reports `offline`; the client stays in `Disconnected` until an `online` event arrives, at which point the next retry fires immediately.
   - Calling `close()` or `destroy()` turns off auto‑retry.
 Invoke `connect()` later to restart the process with a fresh backoff window.
+  - Server‑initiated kicks: if the socket closes with a code in the `4400–4499` range or a reason of `permission_changed` / `room_closed`, the client assumes the server intentionally removed the connection and **does not** schedule reconnect attempts.
+This mirrors the Durable Object kick semantics used in `@loro-protocol/do`.

 ## Latency & Ping/Pong